Nifty-Chess/docs/docs/get-started/intro.md

 # Getting Started

-Get started by **creating a new Keyp app**.

-1. Create a Keyp App in the developer portal
+1. Create an applicaton in the developer portal
 2. Use an OAuth2.0 library to authenticate users (eg. Passport.js)
-3. Use the API endpoints to airdrop tokens to your users
+3. Use the API to airdrop tokens to your users

 ## Creating a developer account